-That’s how dangerous and nonsensical conspiracy theories trend and how the ugliness of xenophobiahas been allowed to creep from the fringe into mainstream conservatism.
-That’s how racist agendasfind their way onto the political platform of even those who don’t share such heinous ideas.
+That’s how dangerous and nonsensical conspiracy theories trend and how the ugliness of xenophobia has been allowed to creep from the fringe into mainstream conservatism.
+That’s how a racist agenda finds its way onto the political platform of even those who don’t share such heinous ideas.

 And that, unfortunately, is the trend that could keep me winning those hundred-dollar bets.